-I often get asked how someone without a visual arts background can choose or create a color palette for Microsoft Endpoint Configuration Manager (MECM) reports.
+I often get asked how someone without a visual arts background can choose or create a color palette.
+For Microsoft Endpoint Configuration Manager (MEMCM / MECM / SCCM ) reports, which is really SQL Server Reporting Services (SSRS).
 I’ll admit that I’m not great at mixing colors together either, but I’ve learned a few tricks along the way.

 If you’ve followed my posts or attended any of my MMSMOA presentations, webinars or user group sessions, you’ll know I always say, over and over again, how important color choice is when it comes to designing MECM reports and dashboards.
 Mastering this art will ultimately help you create better dashboards and reports!

-In case you’re curious about how I organized the content in this post, I can tell you that it is divided into two sections.
 The first section will show you how to duplicate an existing color palette.
 Once duplicated you can use the same color palette within your own MECM reports.
-The second section demonstrates how you can create your own color palette when using a logo or an image as your inspiration.
+The second demonstrates how you can create your own color palette when using a logo or an image.

 If you’re lucky enough, you might come across a color palette that you like, so you won’t need to create one from scratch.
 If that’s the case, then this tip will help you figure out the hex color codes used in the color scheme you like.

-In this example, I will mimic the Hot Dog color scheme that’s found within Windows for Workgroups (WFW) in one of Enhansoft Reporting’s reports.
-If I remember correctly, the WFW color palette was designed as a high-contrast theme to help those who are visually impaired.
+In this example, I duplicated mimic the Hot Dog color scheme from Windows for Workgroups (WFW) in one of Enhansoft Reporting’s reports.
+The WFW color palette is a high-contrast theme to help those who are visually impaired.

-First, I need to determine the hex color codes for red and yellow, so I’m going to use a tool that will extract the colors from an image.
+First, I need to determine the hex color codes for red and yellow.
+So I’m going to use a tool that will extract the colors from an image.
 I upload one of the PNG files from the Hot Dog color scheme to the Cool PHP Tools website.
-Once the Browse button is selected and the image file (JPG, PNG, etc.) is uploaded, all I do is click on the Run button.
+Click the Browse button and Select the image file (JPG, PNG, etc.) to upload.
+Then all I do is click on the Run button.
 By the way, there are a number of sites that can help you with this, but I prefer Cool PHP Tools because it will tell me what the top 10 colors are within an image.

 This is the end result.
 In the above screenshot, you can see that yellow is the background, red is the color of the headers, grey is the accent color, and the text is in black and white.
 I think the color scheme looks very similar to the Hot Dog color palette.
 Don’t you?